The Truth About Game-Based Learning Software

 According to James Gee, an education professor at Arizona State University, blaming all video games for poor results is like blaming all food for the existence of obese people.1

-In reality, video games can create positive outcomes.
+Video games can create positive outcomes.
 For starters, they promote better dexterity and visual acuity.

 The best video games also challenge players even as they entertain.

-Case in point: during video games, players don’t just sit by passively.
+During video games, players don’t just sit by passively.
 Instead, they’re part of the action.
 Plus, the interactive nature of video games often lets players alter the game’s outcome based on completed actions.

 Playing for Literacy